topseed/nbake/README.md

 		baseddir = ..

-In windows you have to node $Env:userprofile/WHERE-YOUR-INSTALLED/node_modules/nbake/nbake.js .
+In windows you have to:

+	 node $Env:userprofile/WHERE-YOU-INSTALLED/node_modules/nbake/nbake.js .

 It internaly uses loadjs, nothing else other than Pug and loadjs is mandatory.